 - WWE SmackDown Women’s Champion

 WWE NXT, commonly referred to as NXT, is one of the supporting brands for the WWE that serves as a developmental division.
 Basically, this is like the minor leagues of professional wrestling and the WWE.
 Though it’s technically the lowest of the three divisions, there are still plenty of fans, and you can usually get action on it as well.

 There are currently four different championships that are exclusive to the NXT brand.

 Typically, WWE bets are rather simple in nature.
 As it’s not a huge money maker for sportsbooks, they usually offer straightforward bets.
 These are great for beginners or patrons looking for a simplistic experience.
 The most common bet offered is the straight bet which is choosing the winner of a match, tournament, or season long championship.

-You’ll usually see a long list of wrestlers (and sometimes celebrities) with associated odds of them winning.
-Some of the most recent WWE competitions had odds for Barrack Obama to win the tournament and he wasn’t even slated to show up.
+You’ll usually see a long list of wrestlers with associated odds of them winning.
+Sometime you’ve even see odds for celebrities to win fights, even if they’re not officially slated to show up.
 If there is any speculation that something might happen, you can usually get some sort of odds on it.
-For those curious, Obama was 1000 to 1 and did not show up at all.
 All you have to do is pick who you think is going to win and sit back and enjoy the show.

-Some online sportsbooks will also offer basic prop bets for players to bet on.
+Some WWE betting sites and online sportsbooks will also offer basic prop bets for players to bet on.
 Here are a few of the more popular prop bets that we have seen offered.
 This is not a complete list as there are specific situations that may be offered only once and never again (based on the script).